mnz1988/stable-diffusion-guide/README.md

 # Introduction <a name="intro"></a>[▲](#index)

 Stable Diffusion is a very powerful AI image generation software you can run on your own home computer.
-It uses "models", which function like the brain of the AI, and can make almost anything given that someone has trained it to do it.
+It uses "models", which function like the brain of the AI, and can make almost anything, given that someone has trained it to do it.
 The biggest uses are anime art, photorealism, and NSFW content.

 The images you create may be used for any purpose, depending on the used model's license.
 Whether they are "yours" in a legal sense varies by local laws and is often inconclusive.
 Neither I or any of the people involved in Stable Diffusion or its models are responsible for anything you make, and you are expressively forbidden from creating illegal or harmful content.